yannickl88/blog-articles/drafts/symfony-versioning-and-compatibility.md

 ## Long-Term-Support (LTS) releases
 Besides normal versions, most software also have Long-Term-Support (LTS) releases.
 These are usually a specific version marked as LTS.
 Think of [Ubuntu][ubuntu-lts] or [Node.js][nodejs-lts].
 These are special releases which form the basis for a long support period.
 This means it will receive patches for bugs and security fixes for a long time, but no more added features.
 In an enterprise setting these versions are preferable since they are the most stable.
 This is because they give a certain guarantee they will work for the foreseeable future.

-LTS releases are usually created and maintained as fork of the project along side of it.
+LTS releases are usually created and maintained as fork of the project alongside of it.
 If there is a fix in the LTS, this is ported to the newer versions if that bug is also present there.
 The Symfony projects uses this strategy for their LTS releases.

 ## Symfony releases and LTS versions
 To quote the [Symfony docs][symfony-lts]: